jnessier/GitHub-API-Client/README.md

 your application.
 This allows GitHub to contact you, if there are problems.
 [Read more](https://developer.github.com/v3/#user-agent-required)

 ## Advanced configuration
-The GitHub API-Client supports a few options as a 2nd constructor argument.
+The GitHub API-Client supports an array with custom options as a second constructor argument.
 If you need to know more about it, take a look into the code by yourself.
 The code and  comments should be easy to understand and self-explanatory.

 For more information about the GitHub API v3, visit the official [guidelines](https://developer.github.com/v3/).